ambirdsall/ambirdsall.github.io/blag/src/posts/building-an-adequate-wedding-gallery-part-two_2016-12-15.html.md

 the selected image keeps a checkmark) or starts using arrow keys to move around.

-<%= section "Okay, you selected some photos.
-That means...?" %>
+## Okay, you selected some photos.
+That means...?